What to Look for in a Neighborhood

 Property taxes are an important element when comparing neighborhoods.
 It can be easy to focus on monthly mortgage payment amounts and forget about the difference between owning a home in an area with a 2.5% tax rate versus a 1.15% tax rate.
 Property taxes can slowly increase over time, so you will want to consider that in your budgeting.
 (No one would ever do that or has ever considered that.
 They fluctuate with home values.)

 There are some key differences between buying a home in an established neighborhood versus a newer development, with higher taxes.
 Established neighborhoods with established infrastructure such as roads and schools do not rely on an additional property tax, common to new communities in California.
 Mello-Roos property tax is assessed when developing new communities that require this new infrastructure to be built.
 Mello-Roos property tax can often double your annual tax liability for a home purchased in a new community.
 See the Riverside County Tax Assessor for more information.

-The cost of living in Temecula is an even more attractive option for Veterans as soon as you factor in the benefits of using a VA home loan.
+The prices of homes for sale in Temecula are an even more attractive option for Veterans as soon as you factor in the benefits of using a VA home loan.
 VA loan limits have increased as of January 1, 2019, and this means that you can get a lot of house for your hard-earned money.
 Since loan limits have increased from $453,100 to $484,350, Veterans now have 6.9% more to work with when purchasing a house.
 Use our VA loan limit calculator and see the numbers for yourself.
 You can afford more than you think!